Article

 Georgia Avenue.
 If you're from Maryland, you know what that corridor is — long, complicated, not the postcard version of the suburbs.
 It's not the place you'd pick if you were building a story about American success.
 It's the place you'd pick if you wanted to be honest.

 Hassan drove it.
-Eight trucks, spread across Potomac.
-Selling ice cream to kids and adults who probably never thought much about where he was from or what it cost him to be there, driving those routes, making those sales, building toward something.
+Every day.
+Selling ice cream from a truck to kids and adults who probably never thought much about where he was from or what it cost him to be there, driving that route, making those sales, building toward something.

 What the Special Is About